TOFINO BIRD WATCHING TOURS

 - Each passenger is required to sign a Release of Liability at check in.
 Participants must be 19 years of age, or require a parent or guardian to sign on their behalf.

-- We ask guests to check in at least 30 minutes prior to departure time at our office.
+- Check in time is 30 minutes prior to departure time at our office at 411 Campbell Street.

 - A wildlife conservation fee of $1 will be added to each fare in support of Strawberry Isle Marine Reseach Society.